pharaox/carnalitas_agot/README.md

 # Carnalitas AGOT Compatibility

 This is a [Carnalitas](https://www.loverslab.com/files/file/14207-carnalitas-unified-sex-mod-framework-for-ck3/) compatibility patch for [A Game of Thrones](https://steamcommunity.com/sharedfiles/filedetails/?id=2962333032).
 It reconciles changes to the character window and other game files made by these two mods.
 It also adds AGOT lore-based slavery doctrines, similar to the *Carnalitas Historical Slavery Doctrines* mod.
-It can also be used with the [Legacy of Valyria](https://steamcommunity.com/sharedfiles/filedetails/?id=3403938445) AGOT submod.

-The latest version is compatible with CK3 1.15.x, Carnalitas 2.9, AGOT 0.4.0+. **It is currently not compatible with LoV since there LoV is not yet compatible with AGOT 0.4.0.**
+The latest version is compatible with CK3 1.15.x, Carnalitas 2.9, and AGOT 0.4.0+.

+This mod should be compatible with most (but not all) AGOT submods.
+Compatibility with [Legacy of Valyria](https://steamcommunity.com/sharedfiles/filedetails/?id=3403938445) has been explicitly verified.
+Load Carnalitas and mods based on it **after** AGOT and other AGOT submods.

 Load order:

 * A Game of Thrones
+* AGOT submods (optional)
 * Carnalitas
 * Carnalitas AGOT Compatibility (this mod)
 * (other mods based on Carnalitas)